-Itch (Pruritus) and increased vaginal discharge are the most typical symptoms.
-Other symptoms are variable: soreness and burning, painful sexual intercourse (dyspareunia ), or discomfort passing urine (dysuria),.
+Itching (pruritus) and increased vaginal discharge are the most typical symptoms.
+Other symptoms are variable: soreness and burning, painful sexual intercourse (dyspareunia), or discomfort passing urine (dysuria).
 These symptoms may also occur in other vaginal infections.

 Candida vaginitis is more frequent during pregnancy, especially in the third trimester.

-Symptoms of vaginitis are the same during pregnancy, although many women express less severe symptoms.
+Symptoms of vaginitis are the same during pregnancy, although many women have less severe symptoms.

 Redness (erythema) of the vagina and vulva is common.
-In severe infections, a typical white, thick, sticky vaginal discharge is seen, but a discoloured discharge may also be seen.
+In severe infections, a typical white, thick, sticky vaginal discharge is seen, but a discoloured discharge may also be present.

-Male partners may suffer from itching after sex and may have tiny red spots and pustules (yellow/white spots) on the glans penis.
+Male partners may suffer from itching after sexual intercourse and may have tiny red spots and pustules (tiny white/yellow spots) on the glans penis.